 For students you have already hired or extended an offer to, we recognize changes may have to be made to the employment contract:

 - Change of start date - should you need to push the start date from beginning of May to a later date, this is not a problem at all

 - Adjusting hours of employment - should it become necessary to shift the student from full-time to part-time, we will ensure that students still receive a work term credit

 - If a student does not feel safe - while on work term, if a student feels unsafe or feels they cannot continue, we have taken the position that Co-op students will not be negatively assessed

 - Withdrawing Offers of Employment - if it becomes absolutely necessary to withdraw offers of employment, as the role no longer is required, please know, students will not be negatively impacted academically

-If your organization is still in the process of deciding how to proceed with Summer Co-op work terms, please keep us informed and let us know how we can help.
+If your organization is still in the process of deciding how to proceed with work terms, please keep us informed and let us know how we can help.
 Our team will work closely with you to ensure we have considered all options.

 What we ask of you:

 - Please notify the student(s) as well as the Co-op team of any material changes to the details of the work Term, including start/end dates, redeployment to other units or teams etc.